27 January 2020

-The AS-SOLD package is only effective if there is a "policeman" charged with the responsibility of checking the AS-SOLD package and sending it back to sales if it does not conform.
+The AS-SOLD package is only effective if there is a "police officer" charged with the responsibility of checking the AS-SOLD package and sending it back to sales if it does not conform.

 The policing role is the responsibility of the "Contract Administrator", who also manages the financial and contractual aspects of projects during project delivery.

-This person's job is to ensure that projects are tightly managed for financial control (approving any project purchases against the project budget), keeping track of direct labor against budget, that progress payment claims are invoiced and submitted, ensuring that contractual obligations are met, and for identifying variations.
-The contract
+This person's job is to ensure that projects are tightly managed for financial control (approving any project purchases against the project budget), keeping track of direct labour against budget, that progress payment claims are invoiced and submitted, ensuring that contractual obligations are met, and for identifying variations.

 The contract administrator should be consulted by the pre-sales team well prior to receiving the AS-SOLD package.
 The sales team are advised to seek the guidance of the contract administrator (particularly for assessing proposed terms and conditions by customers) early in the process, during the capture planning and bidding stages.